Support During COVID-19

 The individual must be unable to work at least 50% of their scheduled work week because they are self isolating or tested positive for COVID-19.
 The individual would not be eligible for this if applying for EI or other funding benefits

 If you're eligible for the CRSB, you can receive $500 ($450 after taxes withheld) for a one-week period.
 If your situation continues past one week, you will need to apply again.
-You may apply up to a total of two weeks between September 27, 2020 and September 25, 2021.
+You may apply up to a total of four week between September 27, 2020 and September 25, 2021.

 The Canada Recovery Caregiving Benefit (CRCB) gives income support to employed and self-employed individuals who are unable to work because they must care for their child under 12 years old or a family member who needs supervised care.
 This applies if their school, regular program or facility is closed or unavailable to them due to COVID-19, or because they're sick, self-isolating, or at risk of serious health complications due to COVID-19.
 The CRCB is administered by the Canada Revenue Agency (CRA).